 Our main focus since commencing operations is to undertake human clinical testing of phenoxodiol.
-Operations have now expanded to include the additional licensed drug candidates NV-196 and NV-143.
-During fiscal year 2007, we commenced the Phase III clinical trial (known as "OVATURE") for phenoxodiol and continued to recruit patients into the existing clinical trial programs.
+Our operations have now expanded to include the additional licensed drug candidates triphendiol and NV-143.
+During fiscal year 2007, we commenced the Phase III clinical trial (known as "OVATURE").
 We have reached agreement under the Special Protocol Assessment process with the FDA on the design of our OVATURE pivotal study protocol for phenoxodiol.
 The trial is designed to test the ability of phenoxodiol to restore sensitivity of late-stage ovarian cancers to carboplatin, a standard form of therapy for ovarian cancer.
+During fiscal year 2008, the Company has continued to recruit patients into the OVATURE trial, continued its preclinical trials for triphendiol and completed a Phase Ia study for triphendoil.

-As at the date of the report Novogen owns approximately 71.9% of the outstanding shares of our common stock.
+As at the date of the report, Novogen owns approximately 71.9% of the outstanding shares of our common stock.

 We do not employ any staff directly but obtain services from Novogen under a services agreement.
-We have incurred losses since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future as we expand research and development activities and move phenoxodiol into later stages of development.
+We have incurred losses since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future as we expand research and development activities and move phenoxodiol, triphendiol and NV-143 into later stages of development.

-We believe that the proceeds of the private placement closed in August 2007 provide us with sufficient cash resources to fund our planned operations over the next twelve months which include progressing the Phase III OVATURE trial, the planned preclinical development of NV-196 and NV-143 and the planned human Phase I clinical program for NV-196.
+We believe that the proceeds of the private placement closed in August 2007 provide us with sufficient cash resources to fund our planned operations over the next twelve months which include progressing the Phase III OVATURE trial, the planned preclinical development of triphendiol and NV-143 and the planned human Phase I clinical program for triphendiol.

-We will however need additional funds in order complete the OVATURE trial and to progress the clinical development program for NV-196 and NV-143 beyond the current objectives.
+We will however need additional funds in order complete the OVATURE trial and to progress the clinical development program for triphendiol and NV-143 beyond the current objectives.